Call for Papers

-The German Program at Illinois Wesleyan University in Bloomington, IL will host its 3rd-Annual German Undergraduate Research Conference during the spring semester of 2014.
+The German Program at Illinois Wesleyan University in Bloomington, IL will host its 4th-Annual German Undergraduate Research Conference during the spring semester of 2015.
 The purpose of this conference is to provide an outlet for students from any field of research engaging with any area of German Studies to present their research to their peers and to receive feedback in an academic setting.
-Since this conference is open to all advanced-level undergraduate students at any university in North America, it will afford those attending an excellent opportunity not only to network with others researching in the field, but also to discuss their own academic and study abroad experiences with students from different universities and academic backgrounds.
-Presenting at this conference will also provide students with valuable experience that will be relevant to any field of post-graduation work or study being considered.
+Since this conference is open to all advanced-level undergraduate students enrolled in any university in North America, it will afford those attending not only an excellent opportunity to network with others researching in the field, but also to discuss their own academic and study abroad experiences with students from different universities and academic backgrounds.
+Presenting at this conference will provide students with valuable communication experience that will be relevant to any field of post-graduation work or study being considered.

 IWU’s German Undergraduate Research Conference will take place on

 There are two possible presentation formats at GURC: participation in a